 Can the seller or buyer change their mind once the property is SSTC?

 Yes, once the property is SSTC the sale isn’t yet legally binding.
 So, either the buyer or the seller can change their mind for any reason and withdraw from the sale.
+This can be frustrating for both parties, but the chances of it happening can be reduced by addressing potential issues early on:

-Once you have exchanged contracts, the sale does become legally binding and there are typically financial and legal consequences to either party withdrawing.
+Once you have exchanged contracts, the sale does become legally binding, and there are typically financial and legal consequences to either party withdrawing.

 How long from SSTC to completion?

 The time the transaction takes from the property being SSTC to completion (when ownership is transferred to the buyer) can vary significantly between transactions.
 It can take anywhere from a few weeks to six months or more, depending on factors like how complex the transaction is, mortgage arrangements, whether the property is freehold or leasehold, if surveys are undertaken and what they uncover, and the level of communication from both sides.
+An idea of an average time for a straightforward transaction is 8-12 weeks.

 At Setfords, our conveyancers will work with you to minimise delays as much as possible, helping you to get from SSTC to completion as swiftly as possible.